 “Although the Bill has some way to go before becoming law, it shows a better way forward for neighbours that want to avoid paying a heavy price years down the line.

-“Among the support we give people at Jones & Co is advising on the most cost-effective means of resolving a dispute, such as alternative dispute resolution including negotiation, mediation and arbitration.
+“Among the support we give people at Jones & Co is advising on the most cost-effective means of resolving a dispute with a neighbour, such as alternative dispute resolution including negotiation, mediation and arbitration.
 We also act on a No Win No Fee basis for some claims, or in other cases, offer fixed fees to give people certainly on costs.”